 For U2N Relay UE, when a SRAP Data PDU with SRAP header that contains a UE ID field or BEARER ID field which does not match sl-LocalIdentity or sl-RemoteUE-RB-Identity included in sl-SRAP-ConfigRelay is received except in the case where the SRAP Data PDU from SL-RLC1 as specified in TS 38.331 [3] is the first SRAP Data PDU received from a U2N Remote UE, or when a SRAP Data PDU that contains a UE ID which does not match the concerned sl-LocalIdentity corresponding to sl-L2IdentityRemote of the ingress link is received by U2N Relay UE, the SRAP entity shall:

 - discard the received SRAP Data PDU.

+When the U2N Remote UE or the U2N Relay UE receives a SRAP PDU with invalid or reserved values, the SRAP entity shall:

+- discard the received SRAP PDU.